serialcrunch/baconfreak/README.md

 ## License

 This project is for educational and research purposes.
-Please ensure compliance with local laws and regulations regarding Bluetooth monitoring and privacy.
+Please ensure compliance with local laws and regulations regarding Bluetooth and WiFi monitoring and privacy.

 ## Acknowledgments